Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 #### Use live RTSP streams as inputs

-It is a very common configuration to have deepstream take several live RTSP streams as inputs.
-All you have to do is modify the configuration of the [source group](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_config.3.2.html%23wwpID0E0QB0HA) and update its `type` to `4` and `uri` to `rtsp://127.0.0.1/source1` in particular.
+It is a very common configuration to have Deepstream take several live RTSP streams as inputs.
+All you have to do is modify the configuration of the [source group](https://docs.nvidia.com/metropolis/Deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2FDeepstream_app_config.3.2.html%23wwpID0E0QB0HA) and update its `type` to `4` and `uri` to `rtsp://127.0.0.1/source1` in particular.

-To output RTSP stream with the final result, Deepstream can output RTSP videos on Tesla platforms but not on Jetson platforms for now.
+To output an RTSP stream with the final result, Deepstream can output RTSP videos on Tesla platforms but not on Jetson platforms for now.
 There is currently a limitation on RTSP encoding on Jetson platforms.

 #### Learn all the configuration options available from Deepstream's documentation

 Deepstream supports a wide varity of options, a lot of which are available via configuraiton changes.
 To learn more about them, go to Deepstream's documentation:
-- [Configuration groups](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_config.3.2.html) documents all configuration options for each out-of-box plugins
+- [Configuration groups](https://docs.nvidia.com/metropolis/Deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2FDeepstream_app_config.3.2.html) documents all configuration options for each out-of-box plugin
-- [Application tuning](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_config.3.3.html) provides application tuning tips
+- [Application tuning](https://docs.nvidia.com/metropolis/Deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2FDeepstream_app_config.3.3.html) provides application tuning tips

 #### Verify your Deepstream module docker options

 Sometimes it is helpful to verify the options that Docker took into account when creating your Deepstream container via IoT Edge.
-This is particularly useful to double-check the folders that have been mounted in your container.
+It is particularly useful to double-check the folders that have been mounted in your container.
 The simplest way to do that is to use the `docker inspect` command:

 ```bash
 sudo docker inspect NVIDIADeepStreamSDK